radinpayamak/radinpayamak-core/README.md

 # radinpayamak-core
-radin Payamak API Client Writen In C#
+A cross-platform library for the radin Payamak API ; written in C#